spacebelGIS/daobs/tasks/etf-validation-checker/README.md

 * Java 7
 * ETF 1.4.1

-* SOLR should be running in port 8984, with metadata records.
+Solr MUST be running in port 8984, with metadata records.
 See [solr/README.md](../../solr/README.md) for configuration.

 ## ETF Installation